Note: I have updated the following blog post to reflect the 2019 year!

-If you didn’t catch yesterday’s blog post, Finding Clarity: Questions for the New Year, I mentioned that I’m doing an email series with my subscribers called Cultivating Your Best Year.
-Day 3 (the final day) was all about setting clear intentions for 2018.
-As day 3 came and went I realized…wow that was a lot of journaling!
+If you didn’t catch yesterday’s blog post, Finding Clarity: Questions for the New Year, I mentioned that I’m doing a series called Cultivating Your Best Year.
+Day 3 (the final day) was all about setting clear intentions for the New Year.
+As day 3 came and went I couldn’t believe how much journaling we did!
 And that’s coming from someone who really enjoys it.
 I’ve said it again and I’ll say it before though…journaling really does provide so much clarity, new ideas you didn’t know were in the back of your head, and a perspective you didn’t know you had.
-I really enjoyed doing this email series and got some sweet messages and comments.
+I really enjoyed doing this series and got some sweet messages and comments.
 Thank you to everyone that felt a sense of purpose through this and I’m glad we can go into 2018 with a little more clarity and a lot more creative inspiration!
-P.S. if you don’t want to miss out next time, click here and scroll to the bottom where it says “Let’s Connect” and sign up for my newsletter!

 Goals vs. Intentions